umputun/secrets/README.md

     - MAX_EXPIRE - maximum expiration period in secs, default 86400 (24h)
     - PIN_SIZE - default 5
     - PIN_ATTEMPTS - default 3
+1. Setup SSL:
+    - The system can make valid certificates for you fully automatically.
+Just set:
+        - LETSENCRYPT=true
+        - LE_EMAIL=name@example.com
+        - LE_FQDN=www.example.com
+    - In case you have your own certificates already copy them to `etc/ssl` and define:
         - SSL_CERT - SSL certificate
         - SSL_KEY - SSL key
 1. run the system with `docker-compose up -d`.
 This will download prepared image from docker hub and start all components.
 1. if you want to build it from sources - `docker-compose build` will do it, and then `docker-compose up -d`.